IRLL/HierarchyCraft/paper.md

 This work was also made possible by the research program of the engineer cursus at CentraleSupelec, University of Paris-Saclay, France

 # References

-## Requirements checklist

-- [X] A list of the authors of the software and their affiliations, using the correct format (see the example below).
-- [X] A Summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.
-- [X] A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.
-- [ ] A list of key references, including to other software addressing related needs.
-Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.
-- [X] Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.
-- [X] Acknowledgement of any financial support.